reactjs/react.dev/src/content/reference/react/use.md

     );
   }
   ```
-  instead, use a loop to iterate through an array:
+  instead, call `use` outside any component closures, where the parent function
+  is a component or Hook:
   ```js
   export default function Messages() {
     const [msg, setMsg] = useState(null);